M\"untz linear transforms of Brownian motion

 \begin{Proposition} The kernel $k_n$ of Theorem \ref{mg-thm} satisfies

-where $\phi(.)=\alpha(.) \cdot f(.)$, $\phi_{l}(t)=a_{l,n}t^{-\lambda_l-1}$, $l=1,2,\cdots, n $ and the entries of $\alpha_t^n$ are given by $ (\alpha_t^n)_{l,j}= a_{l,n}a_{j,n}(\lambda_l+\lambda_j+1)^{-1} \, t^{-\lambda_l-\lambda_j-1}$. \end{Proposition}
+where $\varphi(.)=\alpha(.) \cdot f(.)$, $\varphi_{l}(t)=a_{l,n}t^{-\lambda_l-1}$, $l=1,2,\cdots, n $ and the entries of $\alpha_t^n$ are given by $ (\alpha_t^n)_{l,j}= a_{l,n}a_{j,n}(\lambda_l+\lambda_j+1)^{-1} \, t^{-\lambda_l-\lambda_j-1}$. \end{Proposition}

-\begin{proof} Assume that $k_n$ is of the given Goursat form where $\phi_1,\phi_2, \cdots, \phi_n$ are unknown.
-By using the self-reproduction property (\ref{eqn:K10}) a little algebra gives that $\phi(.)=\alpha(.) \cdot f(.)$.
-The entries of $\phi(t)$ are identified from the expression of $k_n$ given in Theorem \ref{mg-thm}.
-Next, from Theorem 2.2 in \cite{alili-wu-01} , we know that $(\alpha_{t}^n, t>0)$ is given, in terms of $\phi$, by
+\begin{proof} [Proof of Proposition \ref{Matrix-form}] Assume that $k_n$ is of the given Goursat form where $\varphi_1,\varphi_2, \cdots, \varphi_n$ are unknown.
+By using the self-reproduction property (\ref{eqn:K10}) a little algebra gives that $\varphi(.)=\alpha(.) \cdot f(.)$.
+The entries of $\varphi(t)$ are identified from the expression of $k_n$ given in Theorem \ref{mg-thm}.
+Next, from Theorem 2.2 in \cite{alili-wu-01} , we know that $(\alpha_{t}^n, t>0)$ is given, in terms of $\varphi$, by